telepathylabsai/OpenDF/README.md

 own example file, which are: `opendf/examples/examples.py`, `opendf/examples/simplify_examples.py` and `opendf/examples/text_examples.py`, respectively.

+You can define your own Nodes in the playground file: *applications/sandbox/sandbox.py*

 ### Example

 In order to run dataflow, we need a P-expression (or simply, P-exp) that defines the dataflow graph.
 The advantage of